State College Admissibility of Breath Test Evidence Lawyer

 The recent ruling will allow the prosecution to admit calibration and accuracy logs for the blood testing equipment that is used by the hospital labs.
 The hospital personnel who actually withdrew the blood and subjected it to testing would still be required to appear in court and testify, as the DUI suspect would have a constitutional right to confront those witnesses.

-It Also Applies in Speeding and Other Traffic Cases
+It Also Applies to Speeding and Other Traffic Cases

 This recent decision can also have an impact on speeding cases in Centre County.
 Aside from the locals, many people are caught speeding in Centre County while traveling to and from events on the Penn State Campus.
 Many of those speeders are caught by Pennsylvania State Troopers who are using radar devices to gauge speed.